AmbireTech/adex-protocol/README.md

 @TODO describe "publisher-side smart platform"
 @TODO describe off chain interactions, OUTPACE channels, including campaign specs, cancelling campaigns, what the campaign duration means, what the channel timeout means
 @TODO full spec in components/ ; and describe why two vlaidators are sufficient

+#### Paying by impression (CPM) or by click (CPC)

+It's possible to pay for advertising in any way by configuring the campaign goal - e.g. by impression, by click, or even my number of user registrations (CPA).

+However, the default option is always impressions and we believe that this creates the best incentives.
+Paying by click implies more risk and unpredictability, since the publishers will be pushing impressions out without prior knowledge of how much a certain ad will convert.

+Ultimately, the raw resource the publisher provides is impressions, and the conversion rate of the ad depends mostly on the advertiser.

 #### Analytics